calebstewart/terraform-provider-alembic/docs/resources/stamp.md

 - `id` (String) A unique ID for this resource used internally by terraform.
 Not intended for external use.
 - `revision` (String) The resulting revision after applying the upgrade.

+## Note on Resource Deletion

+The concept of deleting an Alembic upgrade/stamp operation does not make much sense.
+If the expectation were to remove all Alembic revisions, that would be the equivalent of rebuilding the database.
+In that case, you should instead taint the database resource itself to trigger recreation.

+Both the `alembic_upgrade` and `alembic_stamp` resources have NOOPs implemented for their deletion routines.
+However, because Alembic is stateful and can recognize when a revision is already applied, this should not affect recreation.

 ## Note on Proxy Commands

 Both the `alembic_upgrade` and `alembic_stamp` resources provide an optional